Jane Gordon, Duchess of Gordon: End of her marriage

-Jane’s own marriage had been more or less an arrangement from the beginning.
+Jane's own marriage had been more or less an arrangement from the beginning.
 The return from the dead of her first love during the honeymoon was an inauspicious start.
 The Duke having an illegitimate son by Jane Christie at the same time as his heir was born was an unfortunate sequence, to be followed by the birth of his illegitimate daughter a few years later.
 The Duke openly kept his mistress at Gordon Castle while the Duchess seems to have preferred assignations with her lover on the windswept moors.

 By 1805, the marriage was officially over, and the couple reached a financial agreement whereby the Duchess would be given a new house, capital payments, and generous annual payments.
 The Duke was by then in financial difficulties, however; he acknowledged his liability to the Duchess, but he did not pay all the monies legally due her.

 Jane was reduced to living in hotels, and she became increasingly eccentric.
-She was involved in an acrimonious dispute with her estranged husband over money, and she died in 1812 at Poultney’s Hotel, Piccadilly, London, surrounded by her four daughters and surviving son.
+She was involved in an acrimonious dispute with her estranged husband over money, and she died in 1812 at Poultney's Hotel, Piccadilly, London, surrounded by her four daughters and surviving son.
 Her body was taken north to be buried at the old Celtic Chapel by the banks of the Spey at Kinrara.
 There her husband carried out her final wish and erected a monument to her on which were recorded the marriages of her children.

 Legacy

-Robert Burns, portrayed (detail) by Alexander Nasmyth (1787).
-Jane was one of Robert Burns's most important patronesses.
-He thanked her with a poem.
+1787 portrait of Robert Burns by Alexander Nasmyth.
+Jane was one of Burns's most important patronesses, and he thanked her with a poem.

 Jane, Duchess of Gordon, was painted by most of the leading English portrait painters like George Romney, Sir Joshua Reynolds, Sir Henry Raeburn and Daniel Gardner, but she was known for her intelligence, infectious laugh, and sense of humour as well as her looks.
 She appears to have had an enormous amount of energy which she directed towards helping what she considered good causes.
 She left her mark on history by what she did to get Scotland and Scottish culture accepted by the new Kings of Great Britain with German roots.

 She is remembered in the lines of Robert Burns, of whose poetry she was an important early patroness: